 “Maybe,” Dinara said.

-They arrived at Ivey’s house about an hour later loaded down with bags and parcels.
+They arrived back at Ivey’s house about an hour later loaded down with bags and parcels.
 They found Roman and Maebhe dry, Kieran awake, and Drys among them, their gold wings almost sparkling, except for the few spots wrapped in bandages.
 Dinara and Ivey dumped the parcels on the dining table.

 “Here we are.
 Food, travel gear, and a change of clothes for each of you,” Ivey said, sorting through the various packages.